NBIK18001U Arctic Biology Field Course

 - Type of assessment

 - Written assignment, group reportGroup report must follow the format and scientific level of a scientific paper.
-The specific contribution of each student must be clearly specified as part of the report.
+The specific contribution of each student must be clearly specified as part of the report (an appendix).
 Page limits is max 12 pages excl. references and appendixes.
 Further details will be given during the course.
 Submission deadline is fixed to 15 August.
 The report is evaluated by the course teachers.
 The grade and a concise written evaluation will be given before 1 September.

 - Exam registration requirements

 It is a requirement that the student has participated in all the field activities in Greenland (excursions, lectures, field work, data analyses and writing the report)